Usage examples

 normal_index = ... # a pandas Series with timestamp as index and booleans indicating normal behaviour

-# NOTE: The normal_index is optional, it is used to select training data for the autoencoder.
+# NOTE: The normal_index is optional; it is used to select training data for the autoencoder.

 # If not provided, we assume all data represents normal behaviour.
-The other data points are used to set a

-# If you do not use the models for time series, the index can also be a standard RangeIndex, as long as the
+# If you do not use the models for time series, the index can also be a standard RangeIndex,

-# sensor_data dataframe and the normal_index series have the same index.
+# as long as the sensor_data DataFrame and the normal_index Series share the same index.

 model_data = fault_detector.fit(sensor_data=sensor_data, normal_index=normal_index, save_models=True)